Carlos García (footballer, born 1981): Youth

 García was born and raised in Colombia.
 He learned to play soccer at the Academia Tucamán in his hometown of Cali, Valle del Cauca.
 The club played at a very high level by local youth soccer standards.
 His long-time teammate and friend at Tucamán, Daniel Cruz, left the academy at 17 to join AFC Ajax in Amsterdam and now plays in the Belgian Pro league.

 College

 García came to the United States in 1999 via a soccer scholarship to The College of William and Mary.
 He was identified by William and Mary head coach Al Albert when his high school soccer team attended Albert's Tidewater Soccer Camp in Virginia.
 Carlos's physical style of play was well-suited for NCAA soccer.

-García was a First-Team All-South Atlantic Region selection his last season playing for the William and Mary Tribe.
+García was a First-Team All-South Atlantic Region selection his last season playing for the William & Mary Tribe.
 He recorded nine goals and 11 assists his final year to lead the Tribe to the third round of the NCAA Tournament.
 Carlos recorded 121 points throughout his William & Mary career and graduated in 2003.

+In May 2015, García was inducted to the William & Mary Athletics Hall of Fame.